Bluefire2/EZPB/README.md

 ##### Output
 The default output directory is `ezpb`. `ezpb/analyses` will contain a directory for each alignment file, each in turn containing its generated chain files. `ezpb/good_trees` will contain trees that converged, and `ezpb/bad_trees` will contain trees that did not (i.e. trees whose chains exceeded the maximum number of generations without converging).
 Performing a keyboard interrupt (`Ctrl + C`) at any time will stop all currently running chains, and place the currently generated tree in `ezpb/incomplete_trees`.

+##### Options
+If you run EZ-PB on a large number of alignments, the sum of the chain and parameter files will get huge and may clog up your hard drive pretty fast.
+To overcome this, EZ-PB does by default not save the chain and parameter files of runs that fulfilled the convergence criteria (= the 'good' trees).
+It only saves the associated files of the 'bad' trees.
+However, if you would like to keep the chain and parameter files of the good trees as well, simply add the `--save-good-tree-chains` when you start a run: `ezpb .
+2 --save-good-tree-chains`.